timm/16/sway/README.md

 This call finds **all** sets and sets them back to their _defaults_ (as well as resetting the random number seed to _"1"_).

-## Tests
+## Status

-Every file tests itself; e.g.
+Every file tests itself; e.g.  to run scripts in boot.py:

     python boot.py

-Runs test scripts in boot.py.
+The following files (that have check marks) currently are passing their tests:

 -  [X] boot.py
 -  [X] lib.py